 The Boltzmann equation, devised by the Austrian physicist Ludwig Boltzmann in 1872, concerns the behaviour of particles in a gas, and is one of the best known equations in classical physics.
 Not only is Villani a devotee of the 19th century’s neckwear, he is also a world authority on its applied mathematics.

-The Boltzmann equation is what is known as a partial differential equation, or PDE, and it looks like this:
+The Boltzmann equation is what is known as a partial differential equation, or PDE.

 The equation is written in the vocabulary of calculus.
 Shortly, I’ll explain the symbols.
 Calculus was the crowning intellectual achievement of the Enlightenment, and Villani’s Fields Medal demonstrates that it remains a rich area of advanced mathematical study.
 But before we return to the flamboyantly attired Frenchman, we first need to transport ourselves from southern India in 2010 to Sicily in around the third century BCE.